 If da Vinci were around today, he would be making NFTs of the Mona Lisa.
 As well as having the physical painting hanging on a wall, he would create digital NFTs of the Mona Lisa.
 He might choose to make one, and only one, Mona Lisa NFT.
 It would be very valuable and a very wealthy person or group would buy it.
 Thanks to blockchain technology, the authenticity of da Vinci's official NFT could be proven.
 In this way, NFTs can be authenticated similar to how the real Mona Lisa is verified in the Louvre and how $10 prints of the Mona Lisa are identified as fakes.
 And, thanks to blockchain, the true purchaser/owner could be verified.

 Instead of making only one NFT, da Vinci might choose to make, say, 25 NFTs of the Mona Lisa.
-Since there are 25, they likely less than if he'd made only one.
-Yet, each would still have value.
-What's more, each the 25 NFTs would non-fungible and unique.
+Since there are 25, they are likely less in value than if he'd made only one.
+Yet, each would still have some value.
+What's more, each the 25 NFTs would be non-fungible and unique.
 Although they look, and are, exactly the same because they have identical "digital DNA", the mint number still distinguishes mint #1 from, say, mint #22.
 This is similar to the stadium seat ticket example above.

 Would you trade?
 Suppose da Vinci minted 25 Mona Lisa NFTs.
 Suppose you won mint #1 in a drawing.
 Lucky you!
 A billionaire purchased mint #22.
-The billionaire asked you, "Want to trade my #22 for your #1, straight up?"
+The billionaire asked you, "Want to trade my mint #22 for your #1, straight up?"
 Would you trade?